mattismoel/LectioToCalendar/README.md

-This extension to **Lectio Scraper**, embeds Lectio events into Google Calendar using [this api](https://developers.google.com/calendar/api).
+This extension to **LectioScraper**, embeds Lectio events into Google Calendar using [this api](https://developers.google.com/calendar/api).

 ## Preparation
 Start by [creating a new project](https://console.cloud.google.com/projectcreate) at Google Cloud console.
 Enable the Calendar API, go to credentials, and create an OAuth 2.0 client (then download the new credentials.json file into the *src* folder).<br><br>